 Join in our latest tutorial and make yourself some bunting using oil cloth fabric and rope, perfect if your new to sewing or if you don’t have a sewing machine as we have 2 different construction methods.
 A sewing method (for use with a sewing machine, or hand sewing) and a glueing method, for those without a sewing machine or sewing experience.

-We recommend using oil cloth, PVC or a similar fabric because it doesn’t fray, plus as it’s slightly waterproof you could hang this outside!
+We recommend using oil cloth, PVC or a similar fabric because it doesn’t fray, plus as it’s slightly waterproof you could hang this outside.
 Check out our corresponding YouTube video for a how-to guide: DIY Oil Cloth Bunting.
-Check out our corresponding blog post on how to sew with oil cloth for extra tips and techniques: Sewing Oil Cloth.
+Read our corresponding blog post on how to sew with oil cloth for extra tips and techniques: Sewing Oil Cloth.

 Start by collecting the materials and equipment you will need to create the bunting:

 – Bunting Template (download for free: Bunting Pattern)

 You are welcome to download the template from our website or simply draw out your own shape.
 We decided to work with alternate rectangles.
 However you are welcome to use triangles pennants, or any shape that works with your design.

 Small – Width 3″ (8cm), Length 8″ (20cm)